German-style brats with sauerkraut, an easy hearty dish, traditional comfort food as its best. Just two main ingredients, but so much going on!

 Instructions

 - Brown sausages: Heat a skillet large enough to hold the sauerkraut as well.
-Add 1 tablespoon oil and brown the sausages on all sides, they should not be cooked through as they will continue cooking with the kraut.
+Add 1 tablespoon oil and brown the sausages on all sides; they should not be cooked through as they will continue cooking with the kraut.1-2 tablespoons vegetable oil + 4-8 bratwurst

-- Chop: In the meantime, chop the onion finely, peel, and dice the apple.
+- Chop: In the meantime, chop the onion finely, peel, and dice the apple.1 medium onion + 1 medium apple

 - Saute: Remove the brats from the skillet.
 If there isn’t enough sausage fat left in the skillet, add another 1 tablespoon olive oil.
 Next, add the onion and saute for about 3 minutes.
 Add the apple and saute for another 3 minutes.

-- Caramelize: Sprinkle the sugar on top and let caramelize for 1-2 minutes.
+- Caramelize: Sprinkle the sugar on top and let caramelize for 1-2 minutes.1 teaspoon sugar

 - Simmer sauerkraut: Cover and cook for 20 minutes, stirring occasionally.

-- Cook: Nestle the brats into the cabbage, cover, and cook until the brats are done about 10-15 minutes.
-Check with a meat thermometer (internal temperature 71 degrees Celsius/ 160 degrees Fahrenheit) or by cutting one sausage in the middle, it should not be pink anymore
+- Cook: Nestle the brats into the cabbage, cover, and cook until the brats are done, about 10-15 minutes.
+Check with a meat thermometer (internal temperature160°F/ 71°C) or by cutting one sausage in the middle; it should not be pink anymore

 Notes

-- Either fresh (homemade or from the butchers), from a can, jar, or bag.
+- Sauerkraut: Either fresh (homemade or from the butchers), from a can, jar, or bag.
 Search for a German product for genuine taste and texture.
-I recommend Mildessa/Hengstenberg.
-(Amazon affiliate links, but I am not getting paid for recommending the products).
+I recommend Mildessa/Hengstenberg. (the Amazon affiliate link opens in a new tab).

 - Sub beer with white wine, apple cider, chicken or beef stock, or apple juice.